LIST-Geoinformatika/foss4g_2023/README.md

 -   Node.js installer -> <https://nodejs.org/en/download> (OS X or Windows users)

--   NodeSource installer -> <https://github.com/nodesource/distributions> (Linux users)
+-   NodeSource installer -> <https://github.com/nodesource/distributions> (Linux users, you can also use package manager to install this)

 Be sure to install the version labeled LTS.
 Other versions have not yet been tested with npm.
 If you need help with installation, the following links provide detailed instructions for each operating system: